blind-contours/EffectXshift/README.md

 ## K-Fold Cross-Validation

-The package ensures robustness by employing a k-fold cross-validation framework.
-This framework helps in estimating a data-adaptive parameter, which is the stochastic shift target parameters for the exposure identified as having maximal effect modification.
+The package uses a k-fold cross-validation framework for the data-adaptive parameter.
 The process begins by partitioning the data into parameter-generating and estimation samples.
-In the parameter-generating sample, we identify our exposure-covariate region with maximum effect modification using machine learning g-computation framework.
-In the estimation sample we then estimate our stochastic shift target parameter in levels of the discovered covariate using the doubly robust estimator TMLE to ensure asymptotic efficiency which allows us to construct confidence intervals for our estimates (unlike the g-comp method).
+In the parameter-generating sample, we identify our exposure-covariate region with maximum effect modification using a machine learning g-computation framework.
+In the estimation sample we then estimate the stochastic-shift effect in the discovered region and its complement using the doubly robust estimator TMLE, which allows us to construct confidence intervals for the held-out estimates.

 By using EffectXshift, users get access to a tool that offers both k-fold specific and aggregated results for the maximal effect